 The name potassium comes from potash (ashes of plants) from which the mineral was first isolated.

 Potassium ions are necessary for the function of virtually every cell of the human body.
 The body needs potassium in balance with sodium to maintain cardiac rhythm and nerve electrophysiology.

 We also need proper amounts of potassium for hormone production, sugar metabolism, fluid balance, vascular tone and blood pressure control, and for delivery of oxygen to the brain.

 So safe to say that potassium is vital for life, but where do we get it from?

 These five foods high in potassium are good to start from:

-We here at Anabolic Men recommend potatoes as main source of carbs due to their high quality carbohydrate composition and low gluten content (plant-protein which may raise prolactin).
+We here at Anabolic Men recommend potatoes as the main source of carbs due to their high-quality carbohydrate composition and low gluten content (plant-protein which may raise prolactin).

 Not only are potatoes extremely filling (while being quite low in calories), they also provide many essential micronutrients.

 Potatoes are a good source of B-vitamins, vitamin C, copper, and magnesium.
 Add in some sweet potatoes and you’ll get plenty of vitamin A on the side too.